Luqman Oyebisi Ilaka

-Chief Luqman Oyebisi Ilaka (born 21 December 1961) is a Nigerian politician, businessman, legal and taxation consultant and philanthropist.
-He was appointed the Chief of Staff under the administration of Governor Seyi Makinde of Oyo State from 2019 to 2021.
-He is a member of the People's Democratic Party (PDP).
+Luqman Oyebisi Ilaka (born 21 December 1961) is a Nigerian politician, businessman, legal and taxation consultant and philanthropist.
+He was appointed the Oyo State Chief of Staff under the administration of Governor Seyi Makinde from 2019 to 2021 under the People's Democratic Party (PDP).

 Early life and education

-Luqman Oyebisi Ilaka was born to the family of Late Chief Lasisi Oyedokun Ilaka and Chief Mrs Ilaka of Ilaka compound, Apinni, Oyo Town, Oyo State.
-He attended Grange School, Ikeja, Lagos for his primary education and Government College, Ibadan (1973–1977) for his secondary school.
-He took his Advanced level exams at Ansar-Ud-deen College, Ikeja, Lagos in 1978.
+Ilaka was born on 21 December, 1961, to the family of Lasisi Oyedokun Ilaka.
+He is a native of Oyo State, Nigeria where he attended his primary education at Grange School, Ikeja, Lagos State and Government College, Ibadan (1973–1977) for his secondary school.